harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-cd-quickstart.md

 Helm hooks allow you to execute specific actions or scripts at different points in the Helm chart's lifecycle, such as before or after installing or upgrading a release.
 Harness supports the use of Helm hooks as part of your Helm deployment process.

-### What is this error, the deployment failed because the release name was invalid?
+### What are deployment failed because the release name was invalid errors?

-The reason you're encountering the "invalid release name" problem is due to the length of the release name, which exceeds the maximum limit of 53 characters.
+The "invalid release name" error is due to the length of the release name exceeding the maximum limit of 53 characters.

-This limitation is imposed by Helm ( https://helm.sh/docs/chart_template_guide/getting_started/#adding-a-simple-template-call ) .
-To resolve this issue, please ensure that your release name falls within the 53-character range.
-You can achieve this by using the following format: <+<+INFRA_KEY>.substring(0,7)> to shorten the release name.
+This limitation is imposed by [Helm](https://helm.sh/docs/chart_template_guide/getting_started/#adding-a-simple-template-call).

+To resolve this issue, please ensure that your release name falls within the 53 character range.

+You can achieve this by using the following expression in **Release Name** to shorten the release name: `<+<+INFRA_KEY>.substring(0,7)>`.